OhadTal25/movie-list-app/README.md

-# Movie List App
+# Movie List App 🎬

-This is a React-based web application that allows users to browse a list of movies fetched from an external API.
+This React-based web application 🌐 allows users to browse a list of movies 🎥 fetched from an external API.
 Users can filter movies, view details for each movie, and navigate using React Router.

-## Features
+## Features 🌟

-- Display movies in a grid format.
+- Display movies in a grid format 📚.
-- Filter movies based on different criteria.
+- Filter movies based on different criteria 🔍.
-- Click on a movie to see detailed information.
+- Click on a movie to see detailed information ℹ️.

 ## Getting Started